Updated: July 31, 2023

 *FYI: On the Nantucket Sound side of town, West Dennis Beach is also wheelchair accessible.
 To reserve an oversand chair for West Dennis Beach, call (508) 760-6240.

-Note: In-season parking requires a daily fee or a beach parking pass issued by the Town of Dennis.
+*Note: In-season parking at these beaches requires a daily fee or parking pass issued by the Town of Dennis.

 As you can see in the photo below, Bank Street is a spacious beach with great open-water views.
 It's one of my favorite beaches in the town of Harwich.